 Ritchie started to improve upon this new language created by his friend in 1972.
 This resulted in the creation of the new language C. Later the C Compiler and some utilities written in it were included in Version 2 of UNIX OS.

 Brain Kernighan and Dennis Ritchie published the first edition of the “C Programming Language”, in 1978.
 This book, known as K&R, served for many years as the informal specification for this language.

 ANSI C and ISO C

 In the early 1980s, C was getting popular as some versions of it were implemented in mainframe computers, minicomputers and microcomputers including the IBM PC.
 Therefore, in 1983, the American National Standards Institute(ANSI) formed a committee, X3J11, to establish a standard specification of C. They based it on UNIX implementation and this version is widely known as ANSI C or C89.
-It is also called as simply C and taught in schools as the first Introduction to C Programming Language.
+It is also called simply C and is taught in schools as the first Introduction to C Programming Language.

 In 1990, the International Organization for Standardization adopted the ANSI standard as ISO/IEC 9899:1990, which is sometimes called C90.
 Therefore, the terms C89 and C90 refer to the same programming language.

 The C standard was further revised in the late 1990s, leading to the publication of ISO/IEC 9899:1999 in 1999, which is commonly referred to as C99.